Amitmund/sretoolkit/kubernetes/kubernetes_QA.md

 # Kubernetes QA

 <br>

-### What is the difference between context and namespace in kubernetes.
+## What is the difference between context and namespace in kubernetes?

 Kubernetes Namespace:
 When we create a kubernetes cluster, we can create different environments within this cluster.
 So, we try to group the resources depends on different environment, and each of them are called a "namespace."